-By locking their devices when they walk away from them, and correctly using a Password Manager, consumers don’t even need to know what their passwords are.
+By locking their devices when they walk away from them, and correctly using a Password Manager, consumers don’t even need to know what their passwords are, which is a huge relief.
 Typical users can eliminate 95% of the pain of passwords.
 Right Now.
 Today.
 Not sometime in the future.
 This is our current reality.

 Paper Password Storage

 As attractive as this solution is, some consumers don’t trust Password Managers, or simply don’t want to use them.
 Their best bet is to write their passwords down and securely store them.
 Some consumers will use a combination of techniques, writing down and securely storing passwords for their most sensitive accounts, and using a Password Manager for their other online accounts.

 Although perfect bound books are used most frequently for paper password storage, we’re developing a compact, multi-ring binder which provides a separate page for each online account.
 This approach provides users with greater flexibility to add or remove pages and to alphabetize or otherwise sort their password pages.

 Consumers should enable MFA on every online account which offers it.
 MFA isn’t perfect, especially “legacy MFA” systems which use SMS text messages to deliver security codes to consumers.

 But even “legacy MFA” is better than none at all, and consumers are familiar with it.
 MFA which uses physical security keys is the best solution currently available.